 Dough characteristics change due to aging, environmental conditions and the interactions of the separate ingredients.
 This inconsistency will be present throughout the entire production process.
 Trying to manage quality while chasing these variables will add to the already higher and ongoing labor costs of batch mixing.
 As a result, weighing can be done less accurately, resulting in more waste and less yield.

 In a continuous mixing process, every piece of dough has had the same mechanical treatment and fermentation process.
 This means there are no differences in dough development and temperature.

 The combination of a relatively small amount of mass in the mixing chamber, with a relatively high volume of mixing tooling, result in a remarkable high energy efficiency.
 A large part of the energy developed by the tooling, is put into the dough.
-Besides, that Sobatech registers the energy put into the dough Wh/kg and believes in the importance of this objective parameter.
-Sobatech’s continuous dough mixers are the only one in the world that constantly moniter the energy in wh/kg that is put into the dough.
-This allows the system to constantly audit and control dough development.
+Besides that, Sobatech registers the energy put into the dough (Wh/kg) and believes in the importance of this objective parameter.
+Sobatech’s continuous dough mixers are the only one in the world that constantly moniter the energy in wh/kg that is put into the product.
+This allows the system to constantly audit and control product development.
 Please check out more about Sobatech’s controlled kneading intensity here.